Muhamadadeel/Asta-Md/README.md

 1. Create a new file in the `commands` directory, for example `hello.js`.
 2. Define the command logic:
     ```javascript
+    import amd from './lib'
+    amd(
-    module.exports = {
+  {
-        name: 'hello',
-        description: 'Responds with a greeting',
-        execute: async (message, args) => {
-            await message.reply('Hello!
-How can I assist you today?');
+    pattern: "hi",
+    fromMe: true, // is the the message if from owner
+    desc: "Send Hi Message", // Comomands Description
+    type: "Test", // Command Categoery
   },
-    };
+  async (mes) => {
+    await message.send("Hello There")
+  }
+);
     ```

-3. Register the command in the main bot file if necessary.
+3. Register the command in the main bot file to use it.

-## Contributing

-We welcome contributions from the community!
-To contribute:

-1. Fork the repository.
-2. Create a new branch with your feature or bugfix.
-3. Make your changes and commit them with clear messages.
-4. Push your branch and open a Pull Request.

-## License

-Asta Md is released under the [MIT License](LICENSE).

-## Contact

-For any questions or feedback, feel free to open an issue or contact us via email at [astro@example.com](mailto:astro@example.com).

----

-We hope you find Asta Md useful and look forward to your contributions!
-Happy coding!